 Is There Specific Music Created Just For Cats?

-There is cat specific music!
+There is cat-specific music!
 Music was created for cats using tempos and frequencies similar to those in cat vocalizations.
-Cat music also incorporates positive sounds for cats, using purring and suckling sounds (Hampton et al., 2019).
+Cat music also incorporates positive sounds for cats, like purring and suckling sounds (Hampton et al., 2019).
 If you are looking to add auditory enrichment to your cat’s life, do not worry!
 Cat music is readily available on most of the popular music streaming apps (there are also cat specific TV programs!)

 How Can You Tell If Your Cat Likes A Tune?

-In the study by Snowdon and colleagues (2015) that investigated whether cats are attracted to cat specific music, the cats oriented themselves towards the speakers playing the music, approached the speakers, and some cats even rubbed on the speakers.
+In the study by Snowdon and colleagues (2015) that investigated whether cats are attracted to cat music, the cats oriented themselves towards the speakers that were playing the music, approached the speakers, and some cats even rubbed on the speakers.
 This was the result the researchers expected to see if the cats were responding to the music.
 This is because cat music was designed to elicit affiliative behavior in cats.
-When you are playing cat specific music, your cat may approach you, rub on you, and seek attention.
-Most cats show no response to human music, as the auditory range it is in does not mean anything to them (Snowdon et al., 2015).
+When you are playing cat-specific music, your cat may approach you, rub on you, and seek attention.
+Most cats show no response to human music as the auditory range it is in does not mean anything to them (Snowdon et al., 2015).

-Cats are often happy to spend their day snoozing away while we are off to work.
+Cats are often happy to spend their day snoozing away while we are at work.
 However, that does not mean you should not try to provide them environmental enrichment to make their day more stimulating.
 Providing environmental enrichment can help reduce stress and anxiety which can prevent problem behaviors.
-One way to provide your cat enrichment while you are out of the house is to provide them music to listen to.
-Cats are picky with the music they listen to and prefer cat specific music.
-Cat specific music is regularly available on many different media platforms which make it easy for you to provide auditory enrichment for your cat.
-Studies have shown that cat specific music can even help reduce stress at veterinary visits.
-If you have a cat that is prone to anxiety, you can use cat specific music to your advantage.
+One way to provide your cat enrichment while you are out of the house is to provide them with music to listen to.
+Cats are picky with the music they listen to and prefer cat-specific music.
+Cat-specific music is regularly available on many different media platforms, making it easy for you to provide auditory enrichment for your cat.
+Studies have shown that cat-specific music can even help reduce stress at veterinary visits.
+If you have a cat that is prone to anxiety, you can use cat-specific music to your advantage.
 Some cats, especially ones that may have been feral kittens, may get stressed when you have friends or family over.
 So the next time you are going to have a gathering at your place, put your shy cat in their favorite room and play their favorite tune.

 Fay, R.R. and A.N.
 Popper, eds.
 1994.
 Comparative Hearing: Mammals.
 Springer Handbook of Auditory Research Series.
 Springer-Verlag, NY.